-To be eligible for the medical expenses deduction, the costs must not be reimbursed by another source.
+To be eligible for health and medical the medical\care-expenses deduction, the costs must not be reimbursed by another source.

-The family will be required to certify that the medical expenses are not paid or reimbursed to the family from any source.
-If expenses are verified through a third party, the third party must certify that the expenses are not paid or reimbursed from any other source.
+The family will be required to certify that the health and medical care-expenses are not paid or reimbursed to the family from any source.
+If health and medical care expenses are verified through a third party, the third party must certify that the expenses are not paid or reimbursed from any other source.